 Of course you should test fit your fabric before gluing it into the box.

-Rub over the fabric to smooth it out and make sure to firmly rub along the edges to ensure the fabric is making good contact with the wood.
+Place the fabric onto the area you just coated with glue.
+Then rub over the fabric to smooth it out.
+Make sure to firmly rub along the edges to ensure the fabric is making good contact with the wood.

 Repeat this process for the sides of the box.